seqcode/allo/README.md

 ```

 Finally, the output of the aligners must be sorted by read name in order to use Allo.
-If using Bowtie1, you may want to use samtools view to get rid of unproperly mapped pairs.
+If using Bowtie1 in paired-end mode, you may want to use samtools to filter unproperly mapped pairs.
 It is possible to use Allo with discordant or mixed pairs but Allo will treat them equally to proper pairs.
 Proceed accordingly.
 ```
 samtools collate -o ALIGNEROUTPUT_SORT.SAM ALIGNEROUTPUT_FILTER.SAM
 ```